fernandomartinscardoso/cppBasics/README.md

 # cppBasics

-Author: Fernando Martins Cardoso

-This repository was made to share basic projects in C++ for study and tests purposes.
+This repository was created to share basic projects in C++ for study and tests purposes.